rvalavi/blockCV/README.md

 Compared to other available packages, **blockCV** provides more strategies and control over fold generation including:

 * The assignment of the spatial blocks to cross-validation folds can be done in three different ways
-* The spatial block to assigned to coss-validation folds to have evenly distributed records for binary (e.g. species presence-absence/background) or multi-class responses (e.g. land cover classes for remote sensing image classification)
+* The spatial blocks can be assigned to coss-validation folds to have *evenly distributed records* for *binary* (e.g. species presence-absence/background) or *multi-class* responses (e.g. land cover classes for remote sensing image classification)
 * The position of the spatial blocks can be modified
 * The buffering function can account for presence-absence and presence-background data types
 * The variables are standardized to avoid wide range variables to dominate the environmental blocks